abuturabofficial/google-it-support/05-it_security_defense_against_the_digital_dark_arts/05-defense_in_depth.md

 If the users of the systems have administrator rights, then they have the ability to **change firewall rules and configuration**.

+### Bastion Hosts

+Bastion hosts are specially hardened and minimized in terms of what is permitted to run on them.
+Typically, bastion hosts are expected to be exposed to the internet, so special attention is paid to hardening and locking them down to minimize the chances of compromise.

+  + These are servers that are specifically hardened and minimized to reduce what's permitted to run on them.

 ## Logging and Auditing

 Security Information and Event Management (SIEM) system is a centralized log management system.